gyaaniguy/personal-drive/Readme.md

 - Select one or all files in a folder
 - Download, delete, share selected files
 - Two layouts: list view and tile view
+- Sort based on size, type or name
 - Fast sort, even for thousands of files
 - Breadcrumb navigation
 - Rename functionality
+- Drag and Drop to Upload files and folders.

+### Forgot password:
+Admin Password cannot be changed.
+This is done to reduce attack surface.
+If you forget your password:
+- reinstall the app OR delete the `database/database.sqlite` file -> This will remove all 'shares'
+- Manually edit the password in the above database file

 ### Development:
 Built with Laravel 11 and React.
 Inertia.js connects React components to the Laravel backend.
 Uses SQLite as the database.